kozenumezawa/KozenUmezawa/README.md

 npm run build
 ```

-## Dependencies
-Three.js and its plugins are served from `src/vendor` directory.

-- Three.js (r74)
-- OrbitControls.js

 ## Test data
 For easy development and check the rendering result, there should be test point files in